 The average annual temperature in Eastern Siberia is -5 Degrees Celcius.
 In the colder months of January, it goes as low as -25 Degrees Celcius, and in summer it averages around +10-15 Degrees Celcius.
 These are the temperatures that huskies would have been used to

 From this, we can safely assume that huskies can handle a range of temperatures.

 If your husky is working hard, then the extra body heat will allow them to remain comfortable in lower temperatures even below zero.
-However if you husky is working less, doing more laying around, a higher temperature will be preferred.
+However, if your husky is less active and laying around more, a higher temperature will be preferred.

 All huskies will prefer something different and you’ll be able to gauge how comfortable they are by their body language.

 If you live in Southern California, it’s obvious your husky will prefer to be out of the midday heat, in an air-conditioned room where they can feel cooler.